Nathaynn/golazo-DB/README.md

 1. Open `generate_json.py` in your preferred text editor.

 2. Set the `league_focus` and `season_of_interest` variables to the desired league and year for which you want to scrape data.
-NOTE: You also need chrome installed.
+NOTE: You need chrome installed.

 3. Run the script: